 If you are planning to paddle the loop around the island, it is best to do so counter-clockwise due to the prevailing winds in the area.
 This route covers approximately 50km of island shoreline from start to finish.
-From "The Chik" creek, head onto Georgian Bay and follow the southern shoreline towards Beaverstone Bay on the island's south eastern end.
-On windier days it is best to paddle through the channels formed by the many islands rather than venturing further out in open water to keep away from any unpleasant weather.
+From the Chikanishing Creek mouth, head into Georgian Bay and follow the southern shoreline towards Beaverstone Bay on the island's south eastern end.
+On windier days it is best to paddle through the channels formed by the many islands rather than venturing further out to keep out of any unpleasant weather.

 An alternative option for shorter trips is to simply tour around the islands on Philip Edward Island's southern shore such as the Fox Islands.
-We recommend the south shore rather than Collins Inlet for smaller trips because it is more scenic and there are far more islands, peninsulas, and bays to explore.
-The southern shore is not sheltered from the Georgian Bay as Collins Inlet is, so be prepared for some waves.
+We recommend the south shore rather than Collins Inlet for smaller trips because it is more scenic and there are far more islands, peninsulas, and bays for you to explore.
+The southern shore is not sheltered from the Bay as Collins Inlet is, so be prepared for some waves.